arkein/Hearthstone-Treasury/README.md

-# Hearthstone-Treasury
+# Hearthstone Treasury
-Budget management plugin for Hearthstone Deck Tracker
+Budget management plugin for Hearthstone Deck Tracker.

 Track your income and spendings in Hearthstone.
 Just set the current balance in plugin settings and remember to add a short line in transaction every time you get or spend gold.